-Anna Caragio has been involved with speech and debate for four years, both actively competing and teaching.
+Anna Caragio has been involved with speech and debate for six years, both actively competing and teaching.
 She's won numerous awards in debate, including almost every local tournament her senior year of high school and Second Top Speaker at the Cal National Debate Institute Summer Tournament.
 In 2018, Anna founded and instructed the middle school debate team at Galileo Stem Academy and is passionate about teaching critical thinking skills to youth.
 Anna attends California Polytechnic State University, furthering her education in Political Science and Statistics.

 Avalyn Hine has been debating competitively for over seven years.
 In high school, she qualified for Nationals multiple years in a row in Lincoln Douglas, Congress, and extemporaneous speaking formats.
 Avalyn also received top speaker awards at many national circuit tournaments as well as bids to the Tournament of Champions.
 She is currently in her senior year at Gonzaga University, participating in policy debate while majoring in Philosophy and Economics.
 Avalyn, who has coached for DebateAble since 2020, loves working with young people and has extensive experience as a tutor, nanny and debate club camp lab leader.
 She emphasizes engagement and critical thinking in her lessons and is particularly skilled at teaching kids to dig deep to develop the reasoning that supports their arguments.